Collections

 The permanent exhibition at the manor included, as was typical for the time, objects covering various themes, such as locally made everyday items, pieces of period furniture and Finnish glassware and glazed earthenware.
 These themes show that, in addition to local objects, objects related to national cultural history were also widely acquired for the collections.

 The growth of the collections petered out at the beginning of the 21st century.
 As resources were reduced, cooperation between museums and defining more precisely the topics that each museum would acquire in its collections became more important.
 The duties of the Lahti Museums include recording phenomena related to the life of the elderly.
-For example, the most recent study was about the feelings of the older residents of the area regarding the COVID-19 pandemic in the spring of 2020.
+For example, the most recent study was about the feelings of the older residents of the area regarding the COVID-19 pandemic in the spring of 2020 and autumn of 2022.